nclarius/pyPL/CPL/README.md

 How to 'install python', 'edit .py file', 'execute .py script in terminal' and 'clone github repository' is all easily googleable for your respective operating system.

-### Defining input
+### Specifying input
 **This tool is not equipped with an interactive user interface; input has to be specified in the source code.**
-A number of examples are already set up.
+A number of examples are already set up; this is the stuff you see when running the program.
+To define your own input:
 - Models and formulas to compute denotations for are **defined in the function `compute` in `main.py`.**
   Formulas, unfortunately, have to be entered in prenex form.
   Follow the existing examples and the documentations of the classes and methods to get an idea.